Vecchia approximations of Gaussian-process predictions: Acknowledgments

 \section{Acknowledgments}

 Katzfuss' research was partially supported by National Science Foundation (NSF) grant DMS--1521676 and NSF CAREER grant DMS--1654083.
 Guinness' research was partially supported by NSF grant DMS--1613219 and NIH grant No.\ R01ES027892.
-The authors would also like to thank Anirban Bhattacharya and David Jones for helpful comments and suggestions.
-Jingjie Zhang and Marcin Jurek contributed to the R package \texttt{GPvecchia}, and Florian Schaefer provided C code for the exact maxmin ordering.
+The authors would like to thank Anirban Bhattacharya, David Jones, Jennifer Hoeting, and several anonymous reviewers for helpful comments and suggestions.
+Jingjie Zhang and Marcin Jurek contributed to the R package \texttt{GPvecchia}, and Florian Sch\"afer provided C code for the exact maxmin ordering.